kormax/apple-enhanced-contactless-polling/README.md

 After a bit of analysis, it turned out that DESFire protocol indeed has a special command created specifically for Apple devices, the sole purpose of which is to notify a device that a transaction has been done successfully.
 This leads to the thought that ECP (Polling) and ECP (Protocol) are indeed two different terms when used by Apple and/or their partners.
 In conclusion, a new explanation for ECP (Protocol) has been formulated.

-**Enhanced Contactless Protocol** is a protocol that implements commands that allow to explicitly notify an end device about the state of a transaction, without resorting to making any assumptions about a particular command sequence or operations that need to be done for a transaction to be deemed successful (or not).
+**Enhanced Contactless Protocol** is a protocol that implements commands that allow the reader to explicitly notify an end device about the state of a transaction, without resorting to making any assumptions about a particular command sequence or operations that need to be done for a transaction to be deemed successful (or not).

 ## Success conditions